NNNewHj/GitReposi/README.md

 this is a new line happy

-Git is a distributed version control system.
+Git is a distributed version control .

-Git is free software.
+delete a line and add a new line.